wrznr/e-Lexicography-2019/docs/content.md

 ---

+class: title-slide

+# Pos tagging

+---

 # PoS tagging

 - Selection of the **most probable** word class in the sentential context from the set of **possible** word classes
 - Macine-learning approach, trained using **manually categorized** data, e.g.:
-    + Hidden Markov Model using trigrams of words and class sets
+    + Hidden Markov Model using trigrams of words (and class sets, cf. Jurish, 2003)
     + Computation of the most probable sequence of word classes using the Viterbi algorithm
     + (Heuristic selection of the simplest **morphological analysis** for the determined PoS)
     + Easily adaptable to specific text genres (historical language, child language etc.)
-- Most known tool [`TreeTagger`](https://copa-trad.ufsc.br/#tree-tagger-cloud) (multilingual, includes lemmatization facilities)
+- Best-known tool [`TreeTagger`](https://copa-trad.ufsc.br/#tree-tagger-cloud) (multilingual, includes lemmatization facilities)

+---

+# PoS tagging

+- Again, manual PoS tagging is easier than modelling the principles of word class distribution!
+    + Machine learning approach instead of rule system
+- Important for languages with word class ambiguity (e.g. English, German)
+- Subject of many scientific competitions
+- Maybe the most important annotation step for lexicographic work

 ---